 Ameren is deploying and utilizing unmanned aerial technology in multiple business lines with a focus on cost savings, reliability, safety and customer satisfaction.
 Drones are being used daily throughout Ameren's service territory to inspect power lines, vegetation, gas and generation facilities with a high degree of success.
 Benefits are even being seen in storm restoration, where drone crews are able to assess damage in difficult to access areas in a fraction of the time a foot patrol would take.

 About the Presenter:

-Time, Date, Location11:30am to 1:00pm, December 13, 2018, at the Engineering Center, 4359 Lindell, St. Louis 63018.
-Registration starts at 11:30am and lunch is served at Noon.
-The program will begin promptly at 12:15pm.
-One-Half (0.5) PDH is available.
+Time, Date, Location11:30am to 1:00pm, April 18, 2019, at the Engineering Center, 4359 Lindell, St. Louis 63018.
+Registration starts at 11:30am and lunch is served at noon.
+The program will begin promptly at 12:15 pm.
+One (1) PDH is available.

-RegistrationPlease register and pay online using the link below for reservations by 5:00pm, Friday, January 11th, 2019.
+RegistrationPlease register and pay online using the link below for reservations by Friday before the event.
 If you've signed up and can't make it, please cancel by Friday before the meeting or we may have to charge you for the meal.

 Michael Buechter, PE, D.WRE, MSPE President Eric Hollmann, PE, Program Chair

 MSPE Drone Program- April Luncheon.pdf

 200 E. McCarty St., Ste 200Jefferson City, MO 65101